weimingtom/KrKr2-Next-no-vcpkg/README.md

 _bridge.openGameAsync("/storage/emulated/0/Download/Spring Days/Data.xp3", null); //this should be a tail call
 ```
 see also https://github.com/weimingtom/KrKr2-Next-no-vcpkg/blob/master/android_adt/src/org/github/krkr2/flutter_app/MainActivity.java
-* Compile apk file and install it to the Android device, **Now only support ARM64 Android device**
+* Compile the non-flutter apk file and install it to the Android device, **Now only support ARM64 Android device**

 ## How to build for Flutter under Windows (NOT RECOMMENDED)
 * Build android_adt/libs/arm64-v8a/libengine_api.so through ndk-build in 【How to build for Android ADT】